-Corporate Governance Guidelines.
+Corporate Governance Guidelines

 We have adopted Corporate Governance Guidelines to assist and guide the Board in the exercise of its responsibilities and establish a framework for our corporate governance practices.
 The Corporate Governance Guidelines contain written standards pertaining to director qualifications, director responsibilities, structure of our Board, director access to management and independent advisors, director compensation, and performance evaluation of our Board and committees, among other things.
 The Corporate Governance Guidelines help to ensure that the Board is independent from management, the Board adequately performs its oversight functions, and the interests of the Board and management align with the interests of our shareholders.
+The Nominations and Governance Committee reviews the Corporate Governance Guidelines on an annual basis and recommends appropriate updates to the Board.

-Meetings of the Board.
+Meetings of the Board and Director Attendance at Annual Meeting

-The Board held eight meetings during 2021.
-Each director attended at least 75% of the aggregate number of Board and committee meetings that occurred in 2021 during his or her tenure on the Board.
+The Board held eight meetings during 2023.
+Each director attended at least 75% of the aggregate number of Board and committee meetings that occurred in 2023 during his or her tenure on the Board.